 Kate Lewandowski, MS, Senior Project Manager

 Kate is the Senior Project Manager in the Office of Government Relations at Boston Children’s Hospital.
-She supports projects of strategic importance to the institution and tracks the policy and regulatory environment to ensure hospital experts have timely input into regulatory developments at the state and federal level.
-Before joining Boston Children’s, Kate was the Senior Policy Analyst on the children’s health team at Community Catalyst where she led the organization’s efforts related to refunding the Children’s Health Insurance Program (CHIP).
-Kate earned her bachelor’s degree in history of science and medicine from Yale and her master’s degree in health policy and management from Harvard School of Public Health.
+She supports projects of strategic importance to the enterprise and tracks the policy and regulatory environment to ensure hospital experts have timely input into regulatory developments and children’s health policy issues at the state and federal level.
+Before joining Boston Children’s, Kate was the Senior Policy Analyst on the children’s health team at Community Catalyst, where she led the organization’s efforts related to refunding the Children’s Health Insurance Program (CHIP).
+Kate earned her bachelor’s degree in history of science and medicine from Yale University and her master’s degree in health policy and management from Harvard School of Public Health.

-Focus areas: regulatory policy, health care management, health services research
+Focus areas: health care policy, health care management, health services research

 Shannon Moore, MPA, Director of State Government Relations

 Shannon is the Director of State Government Relations in the Office of Government Relations at Boston Children’s Hospital.
-She is responsible for advancing the hospital’s legislative and policy agenda at the state level to support child health access, coverage, quality, and care delivery.
+She is responsible for advancing the hospital’s legislative and policy agenda at the state level to support child health access and coverage and to promote equity and positive health outcomes.
 Shannon brings her experience in government from the Massachusetts Department of Public Health, where she was Director of Legislative Affairs, as well as previous positions serving the Massachusetts legislature.
 Shannon earned her bachelor’s degree in public relations from Boston University and her master’s degree in public affairs from the University of Massachusetts Boston.

 Focus areas: state government, public policy, Massachusetts Medicaid

-Focus areas: school-based behavioral health, health equity, mental health advocacy
+Focus areas: behavioral health policy, school-based behavioral health, early and infant childhood behavioral health